 If you’re a graduate student or postdoc based in New Jersey, or you’re an iJOBS trainee from another university and you’re interested in getting involved with the blog send us an email at firstname.lastname@example.org or contact us through the iJOBS program.
 We also welcome guest post contributions from participants of other BEST institutions!

 Click here to search through iJOBS blog articles and see what we have been up to!

-Over the years, the iJOBS blog has established a good work flow for publishing articles to the blog.
-We start by volunteering to cover a certain iJOBS event (part of iJOBS Phase 1).
-Once we attend the event, we have about a week to write our article — impressions, discussions, links to resources, etc. There is no definitive format so writing can be a creative outlet!
-After the first draft, we work with our Junior Editors to make the initial suggestions for grammar and flow.
-The Senior Editors will have a final look to check for consistencies and gie an overall review.
-The final step is being published on the Rutgers graduate school page.
-Check it out here!
+Over the years, the iJOBS blog has published many articles using a consistent work flow.
+Bloggers start by volunteering to attend a certain iJOBS event (part of iJOBS Phase 1).
+After the event, bloggers write their article — impressions, discussions, links to resources, etc. There is no definitive format so writing can be a creative outlet!
+After the first draft, our Junior Editors make suggestions to improve the grammar and flow of the article.
+The Senior Editors take a final look and make the final polishing suggestions.
+The articles are then published on the Rutgers graduate school page.
+Check them out here!

-At the Blog, we write about iJOBS Phase 1 events.
-Some bloggers even write about multiple events per semester.
+At the Blog, we usually write about iJOBS Phase 1 events.
 However, we encourage everyone to write about free topics!
-If there's something you feel passionate about, like imposter syndrome, you can take your experience as a graduate student and write what you think needs to be heard.
+If there's something you feel passionate about, like imposter syndrome or a mentoring experience, you can write what you think needs to be heard.
 This is a chance to explore your abilities within a free and creative space.

 Being part of the iJOBS blog gives you many opportunities for growth.
-You can practice writing and editing for a different audience other than academic publications, network and enhance your portfolio for job hunting, and you can gain practical leadership skills the longer you stay with the blog.
+You can practice writing and editing for a different audience other than academic publications, network with industry professionals, enhance your portfolio for job hunting, and gain practical leadership skills the longer you stay with the blog.
 And with flexible time commitments, there's no down side!